 Alyssa has been teaching Physical Education and Health at Manhattan schools since 2008.
 She has taught all ages ranging from Kindergarten to High School.
 In addition to her interest in Health and Physical Education, Alyssa enjoys working with students in extra-curricular activities and believes that these activities are just as important to a child’s development as the required curriculum.
 During her time at a Charter School, Alyssa helped to develop an internship program for students.
 Alyssa holds a BA in Physical Education from Syracuse University and a MA in Health Education from Teachers College, Columbia University.
 Motivated and thoughtful, Alyssa believes that games offer students the opportunity to approach learning from a different perspective.

-Technologist, Community Associate and Coach
+Community Coordinator, Technology Assistant and Coach

 Pupil Accounting Secretary

 Born in San Francisco, Suzanne moved East to go to Brown University.
 After graduation, she came to New York to attend NYU film school and begin a 20-year career in film editing.
 When she had her son, Sam, she decided to become an educator and attended Bank Street College where she got her degree in Early Childhood Education.
 After six years teaching pre-K/K classes at Corlears School, she decided to move into administration and now works in the office at Quest to Learn.
 She looks forward to supporting the community of teachers, staff, family and students at this visionary school.